LassePladsen/Rawe-ceek-bot/README.md

  To implement a new language (default messages are sent in norwegian) edit titles and descriptions in the two create embed functions in bot.py, also edit the weekday titles in util.print_all_days(), and then also edit the language argument implementation in util.get_all_week_info()
  It also sends norwegian timezone, which can be changed by changing the conversion in util.print_day_sessions() (remember to do it seperately for the f1 and f2 sessions).

 The bot needs multiple string values given in a json default 'discord_data.json'.
-Below are the values needed with default key used.
+Inside the template 'template_discord_data.json' is the default key strings used.
--Discord bot token: "bot_token"
--Discord bot user id: "bot_id"
--Discord channel id: "channel_id"
--Image to post during race week: "rawe_ceek_image" -Image to post during non-race week: "no_rawe_ceek_image" -(Optional) reaction emoji id during race week: "rawe_ceek_emoji" -(Optional) reaction emoji id during non-race week: "no_rawe_ceek_emoji"

 Run bot.py to start the bot loop.